-Policy 4-3738: Provide continuous sidewalks and improve the crosswalks at the Mohegan-Lakeland and Lexington intersections.
+Policy 4-38: Provide continuous sidewalks, and improve the crosswalks at the Mohegan-Lakeland and Lexington intersections.
 Use cross-access agreements and consolidated curb cuts, wherever possible, to improve vehicular circulation and enhance pedestrian safety and walkability.

-Pedestrian signals should be installed, and colors pavers should be used to clearly demarcate crosswalks.

-• Once a bypass is built, the Town should explore the feasibility of using traffic-calming devices along the existing Route 6 right-of-way west of Lakeland Avenue, which would be more compatible with the envisioned pedestrian-oriented character.
+- Pedestrian signals should be installed, and colors pavers should be used to clearly demarcate crosswalks. - Once a bypass is built, the Town should explore the feasibility of using trafficcalming devices along the existing Route 6 right-of-way west of Lakeland Avenue, which would be more compatible with the envisioned pedestrian-oriented character.

-Policy 4-3839: Evaluate permitting residential-to-office conversions along the outskirts of the hamlet business center, subject to conditions of approval.
+Policy 4-39: Allow for residential-to-office conversions along the outskirts of the hamlet business center, subject to conditions of approval.